K0rnfeld/Electronic_DnD_Dice/README.md

 Using the randomizer button will show you a random number every time.

 > [!Note]
 > All dices will show you the value between 1 and the value you set.
-But the `D10` will show you values between 0-9!
+But the Dice 10 will show you values between 0-9!

 ## Components
 - Wemos D1 Mini NodeMCU